joshschmelzle/webstack/webstack/README.md

 ### lldpd reqs:

 - sudo apt-get install lldpd
-- wlanpi user needs to be able to run lldpcli without password, one option is to add the following line to the end of /etc/sudoers (sudo visudo):
+- wlanpi user needs to be able to run `sudo lldpcli show neighbors -f json` without password, one option is to add the following line to the end of /etc/sudoers (sudo visudo):

 ```
 wlanpi ALL=NOPASSWD:/usr/sbin/lldpcli